 Vision & GoalsLa Isla Foundation seeks to improve the lives of sugarcane workers affected by CKD and to reverse the rising prevalence of the disease through prevention efforts.
 Our goals are to:

-- Facilitate research to identify the cause of the CKDu epidemic.
+- Facilitate research to identify the causes of the CKD epidemic among sugarcane workers.